Un rÊve elfique

 The divorce asked by Tuima's mother was judged three weeks sooner.

-A sexist advocate woman had grossly despised the father.
+A sexist lawyer woman had grossly despised the father.
 The later

 had committed the mistake to show his indignation for the gratuitous